BYU’s stock improved a bit in ESPN’s final preseason SP+ rankings. What about Utah and Utah State?

 Big 12 teams in the final preseason SP+ rankings

-- Utah comes in at No. 14 nationally in the SP+ metrics with a 18.8 rating, the same spot it ranked in May.
+- Utah comes in at No. 14 nationally in the SP+ metrics with an 18.8 rating, the same spot it was positioned in May.
 The Utes also ranked 12th on offense and 26th on defense.

 - The Utes are third among Pac-12 teams in the SP+ rankings, trailing only USC (No. 7) and Oregon (No. 13) — though the Trojans fell three spots and the Ducks two since the last update.